Georgian wine PDO

 Taste profile

-- Finish: clean, floral, and slightly nutty
+- Finish: clean, floral, and lightly almond-like

 Production rules